-In C++, a reference is an alias that acts as an alternative name for another existing variable.
+In C++, a reference is an alias that acts as an alternative name for another already existing variable.

 Any operation performed through the reference is done directly to the original variable.